yudhiesh/yudhiesh.github.io/docs/_posts/2025-05-09-the-achilles-heel-of-vector-search-filters.markdown

 - Post-Filter Search retrieves the top-5 nearest neighbors and then discards any non-FAQ documents, yielding only the desired category.
 - Filter Fusion Search appends the category one-hot to embeddings so that a single ANN query directly surfaces only FAQ documents—matching the post-filter results without a separate step.

-By concatenating metadata as weighted dimensions, off-the-shelf ANN can perform filtered search in one pass, eliminating extra filter logic which should give us gains in terms of latency/throughput which I spend more time showcasing within another post.
+By concatenating metadata as weighted dimensions, off-the-shelf ANN can perform filtered search in one pass, eliminating extra filter logic which should give us gains in terms of latency/throughput which I spend more time showcasing within a not

 # Limitations of Embedding-Level Filter Fusion